The Monica Reiss Autism Resources Collection

 This award-winning project, which helps to raise autism awareness on a national level, provides library staff with strategies that enable them to provide excellent and inclusive service to individuals with autism spectrum disorder and to their families at the library.
 It started in 2008, with a customer service training video and website to help librarians focus on what they need to know about autism, and delivers specific techniques to offer more inclusive and effective service to this growing and underserved population.
 The project stresses communication, customer service, and using individuals on the ASD spectrum and with other developmental disabilities as staff and volunteers in the library.
 It explores specific programming strategies that work, the importance of connecting and partnering with local experts, and empowering staff to be willing to ‘do something’ within a welcoming climate of acceptance and inclusion.

 The collection features hundreds of titles about autism and other developmental disabilities.
-Search our catalog for something specific or CLICK HERE for a list of available autism resources.
+Search Our Catalog.